-My latest book, The Castle of Earth and Embers, releases this week.
+My latest book, The Castle of Earth and Embers, is out now.
 I’m super excited about it, because it’s the first book in a new series and also because it explores a brand new subgenre for me – reverse harem.

 I discovered reverse harem as a reader about a year ago.
 I’d been hearing the phrase pop up in writing conversations for a few months, but I wasn’t that interested until a writer friend raved about the Rock Hard Beautiful series by CM Stunich.
 A rockstar romance where the girl ends up with the whole band?
 It sounded like my kind of thing.